smnihal/smnihal/README.md

 - 👋 Hi, I’m @smnihal
-- 👀 I’m interested in software engineering internship/ entry level job.
+- 👀 I’m interested in Technical Internship/ entry level job.
 - 🌱 I’m currently learning python, java script and react
 - 💞️ I’m looking to collaborate with other engineer
 - 📫 How to reach me via email smnihal44@gmail.com